Noirdemort/SafeMaker/README.md

 **Q2.** This app is cool but I cant find its counterpart on App Store?
 **Ans.** You wont until you pay me to buy a developer account and maintain it.

+> 2560 to 3072 number of iterations are good enough.

 **Q3.** Why this UI sucks?
 **Ans.** I dont give a fuck.